elastic/logstash-forwarder/README.md

 * all dependencies are built at compile-time (openssl, jemalloc, etc)
 * 'make deb' (or make rpm) will package everything into a single deb (or rpm)
 * bin/lumberjack.sh makes sure the dependencies are found

+## future

+I would love to not have a custom protocol, but nothing I've found implements what I need, which is: encrypted, trusted, compressed, latency-resilient, and reliable transport of events.

+* redis development refuses to accept encryption support, would likely reject compression as well.
+* zeromq lacks authentication, encryption, and compression.
+* thrift also lacks authentication, encryption, and compression, and also is an RPC framework, not a streaming system.
+* websockets don't do authentication or compression, but support encrypted channels with SSL.
+Websockets also require XORing the entire payload of all messages - wasted energy.
+* SPDY is still changing too frequently and is also RPC.
+Streaming requires custom framing.
+* HTTP is RPC and very high over head for small events (uncompressable headers, etc).
+Streaming requires custom framing.